chregu/vendure-plugin-pages/README.md

 You can create/edit such pages in the vendure backend with multi-lingual pages.

-It's more of a proof of concept than an "out-of-the-box" solution (for now?).
-But will maybe help others in getting up to speed.
+It's more of a proof of concept than an "out-of-the-box" solution (for now, at least, I don't plan to publish it as npm package, but the skeleton would be here).
+But will others help others in getting up to speed.

-Check out the code and move the code from the src folder and put it into a `src/plugins/pages` folder.
+To use: get the code and move the code from the src folder and put it into a `src/plugins/pages` folder.
 Also add the `PagesPlugin` to your `src/vendure-config.ts` config.

 ```ts
 import { PagesPlugin } from './plugins/pages/pages-plugin'